avl-univ-lille/testing/practice/mutation.md

 ```

 Executing the previous code does have some interesting outcomes.
-First, we can ask ther result for the mutation score.
+First, we can ask the result for the mutation score.
 In this case, we have a score of 69, meaning that 69% of the mutants were killed.

 ```smalltalk
 analysis generalResult mutationScore